Governance and Policies

 A library of governance information is maintained, containing information which will enable Governors to better understand the operation of the College.
 An ongoing programme of training is agreed aimed at keeping Governors up-to-date.
 All newly appointed Governors will be required to participate in an induction process.
 Governors will set and monitor performance indicators for governance.

 Online Learning Provision

 Our Online Learning Provision is intended to provide clarity and transparency to students and parents/guardians about what to expect from online learning.

 Capel Manor College recognises the moral and statutory responsibility to safeguard and promote the welfare of all students.
 We endeavour to provide a safe and welcoming environment where staff, students, visitors and volunteers are respected and valued.
 We are alert to any signs of abuse and neglect and follow our procedures to ensure that students receive effective support to thrive and achieve.
 Child and Adult at Risk protection forms part of our safeguarding responsibilities and we expect all staff, visitors and volunteers to share this commitment.

-All staff receive safeguarding training at induction and receive updates as required, and at least annually to ensure they have the relevant skills and knowledge to safeguarding children effectively.
-A fully-qualified safeguarding team led by a Designated Safeguarding Lead, who is a member of the Senior Leadership Team of the College oversees all aspects of safeguarding and student welfare in accordance with statutory guidance and legislation.
+All staff receive safeguarding training at induction and receive updates as required, and at least annually to ensure they have the relevant skills and knowledge to safeguard children effectively.
+A fully-qualified safeguarding team led by the Designated Safeguarding Lead and overseen by the Strategic Safeguarding Lead (who is also a member of the Senior Leadership Team of the College) oversees all aspects of safeguarding and student welfare in accordance with statutory guidance and legislation.

 All staff are required to undergo safeguarding training and students are also supported to complete a safeguarding qualification helping them to spot the signs and symptoms of abuse as well as knowing where to go for help and support.